 Real-life Applications & Use Cases of QR Code Survey

 QR code surveys can help you collect feedback irrespective of the industry.
 Let's understand with a few use cases.

 In any retail destination from lifestyle to tech space, there are several things that can make or break the experience of visitors, such as the availability of products, waiting time, payment mode, customer service, etc. If you do not survey all your visitors to find out the challenges they face, you may end up losing potential customers and never knowing what drove them away.

-You may resort to mobile app surveys, tablets, and kiosk surveys or feedback stations to survey customers.
+You may resort to mobile app surveys, Android survey app, tablets, and kiosk surveys or feedback stations to survey customers.
 However, it is unlikely for customers who left without shopping to stop and share feedback through any of these channels.
 So, you can use the matrix barcode so that all they would need to do is scan the code through their phone cameras and fill in survey answers on their way out.